xyjrshank/pact-workshop-jvm/README.md

 ## Step 12 - provider states for the providers

-To be able to verify our providers, we need to be able to change the data that the provider returns.
+To be able to verify SampleProviders, we need to be able to change the data that the provider returns.
 There are different ways of doing this depending on how the provider is being verified.